ygd06/14_a1/README.md

 - `distanceField`;
 - availability filtering.

-The example coordinate is replaceable with the actual job-site coordinate.
+The example coordinate can be replaced with the actual job-site coordinate.

 ## 8. Workflow 4 — Multi-faceted review analytics